 Important Information about COACHE Data

 If you are a researcher interested in using a COACHE dataset, please acquaint yourself with the options, as well as the opportunities and limitations, of our data.

-We currently have three data sets available to qualified researchers:
+We currently have one dataset available to qualified researchers:

 Faculty Job Satisfaction Survey (2011 to present)

 Since 2011, COACHE’s updated instrument includes both pre-tenure and tenured faculty at four- and two-year institutions.
 Many institutions opt to include full-time, non-tenure-track faculty in their survey administration.
 Since 2014, records have been coded to allow for longitudinal analysis at the unit level at repeat institutions.
 In total, the dataset includes information on approximately 89,000 respondents and 89,100 nonrespondents for an overall response rate of 50.2%.